 - CD, DVD, Blu-ray Printing

 Epson PictureMate PM-400 Personal Photo Lab can print beautiful borderless photos, and easily print high-quality 4″ x 6″ and 5″ x 7″ photos.
-It has an ultra-compact design, lightweight, portable printer saves space, wherever you choose to print.
+It has an ultra-compact design, a lightweight, portable printer that saves space, wherever you choose to print.